louohr/louohr/README.md

 - 👋 Hi!
 - ⭐ My name is Louise Öhrner, and I'm aspiring to become a software tester.
-- 👀 I’m interested in programming, test automation, web developing
+- 👀 I’m interested in programming, test automation, web developing.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, sql, and web developing.
-- ⚡ Fun fact: I love art and video games
+- ⚡ Fun fact: I love art and video games.
 - 📫 How to reach me https://www.linkedin.com/in/louiseohrner/